On the tightness of the maximum of branching Brownian motion in random environment: Dependence of solutions to the F-KPP equation on the initial condition

-\begin{proof}[Proof of Lemma~\ref{lem:Step_4}] The first part of the proof of this lemma follows the same steps as the proof of Proposition~3.5 of \cite{DS2021} (see also the proof of Lemma~\ref{lem:Ycomparability} in the appendix.)
+\begin{proof}[Proof of Lemma~\ref{lem:Step_4}] The first part of the proof of this lemma follows the same steps as the proof of Proposition~3.5 of \cite{DS2022} (see also the proof of Lemma~\ref{lem:Ycomparability}).
 By Lemma~\ref{lem:etazeta}\ref{item:etazetaA}, $\mathbb P$-a.s.~for all $t$ large enough, and all $|y|\le 2vt$, there exist constants $\eta_{y-vt,y}^{\zeta }(v)$ so that

-To simplify the notation we write $\widetilde \eta = \eta_{y-vt,y}^{\zeta }(v)$.
+To simplify the notation we write $\widetilde \eta := \eta_{y-vt,y}^{\zeta }(v)$.
 Using Lemma~\ref{lem:etazeta}\ref{item:etazetaB}, we can assume that $\widetilde \eta < \overline \eta (v) + \frac c{2L}$, and thus, by the hypothesis of the lemma,